emileindik/slosh/README.md

 ```bash
 $ slosh -i ~/.ssh/mykey.pem --save-as myserver ubuntu@1.1.1.1
 ```
-In the above example we used `--save-as myserver` to save the connection information to the SSH config file under the alias `myserver`.
+Above we used `--save-as myserver` to save the connection information to the SSH config file under the alias `myserver`.
 This means that we can now run `slosh myserver` or `ssh myserver` to connect to the server.

 #### Update connection

-Simply use the --save-as option with the host alias of the connection you wish to update.
+Simply use the `--save-as` option with the host alias of the connection you wish to update.
 Here we add compression (`-C`) and change the login username (`newuser`) of our original connection.

 ```bash
 $ slosh -i ~/.ssh/mykey.pem -C --save-as myserver ubuntu@1.1.1.1
 ```

 ### Supported options
-The below `ssh` options are saved to the config.
+The below `ssh` options are captured by `slosh` and saved to the config.
 Let me know if you'd like more options to be added.

 - `-l <user>`: Specifies the username for the connection.
 - `-p <port>`: Specifies the port number for the connection.